BhargavGo/Keypad-Interfacing-With-STM32F407-Discovery-Kit/README.md

 The project interfaces a 4x4 matrix keypad with the STM32F407 Discovery Board, scanning rows and columns to detect key presses, without using the HAL library.

 ### **Key Activities**
-Low-Level Register Manipulation:

-Configuring GPIO pins and reading input/output values using direct register access.
+1.Low-Level Register Manipulation:Configuring GPIO pins and reading input/output values using direct register access.

-Row-Column Scanning:

-Sequentially activating rows and checking columns to detect which key is pressed.
+2.Row-Column Scanning: Sequentially activating rows and checking columns to detect which key is pressed.

-Debouncing:

-Implemented with a simple delay to prevent multiple detections from one keypress.
+3.Debouncing:Implemented with a simple delay to prevent multiple detections from one keypress.

 ### **Technologies Used**